wmgeolab/GEOWebsite/README.md

 # GEOWebsite

 Website for the Global Education Observatory platform.
 Built with Django 4 on Python 3.9.
 HTML template is [Editorial by HTML5 UP](https://html5up.net/editorial).
-Integrates with W&M CAS for authentication using `django-cas-ng`.
-Serves static files using `whitenoise`.
+Integrates with W&M CAS for authentication using [django-cas-ng](https://pypi.org/project/django-cas-ng/).
+Serves static files using [whitenoise](https://pypi.org/project/whitenoise/).
 Any pushes to `main` branch is mirrored to an internal repo at <https://code.wm.edu>, which builds a Docker container using the Dockerfile and uploads it to the W&M Docker registry.
 Updates get picked up from the registry and become live at <https://geo.ds.wm.edu> within a few minutes.

 ## Development